 Invariably, files in the cloud are labeled and attributed to identifiable parties.
 Data theft in many cloud services are common occurrences.
 Many data breaches, including Dropbox concerning encrypted passwords and details of around two-thirds of cloud providers' customers, have been reported frequently.
-In addition to the threat of exposing one's file content, oftentimes the metadata associated to cloud storages may also subject to attacks.
+In addition to the threat of exposing one's file content, oftentimes the metadata associated with cloud storages may also be subject to attacks.
 The risk of losing office files in the cloud or leaking file content is sometimes manageable, especially when business owners by and large follow reasonably stringent data protection practices, oftentimes mandated by regulations, and backs up them periodically as a matter of course.
 However, in the case of high-value personal assets, the loss event or even the exposure of owners' identity may not be acceptable.
 Such is the case for Bitcoin assets, even the metadata of which is highly guarded in order to maintain the anonymity of Bitcoin transactions.
 Unfortunately, this protection of metadata for personal digital assets is not always guaranteed.

 Traditional service providers require your signing up for an account for the purpose of either collecting payments or conducting surveillance on private data to feed its business model.

-In the case of Ai-Fi.net, since there is no "account" required for a user to interface with Ai-Fi services, it is difficult for hackers (or even the provider itself) to target at any one individual.
+In the case of Ai-Fi.net, since there is no "account" required for a user to interface with Ai-Fi services, it is difficult for hackers (or even the provider itself) to target any one individual.
 Even in the unlikely event that a file stored with the Ai-Fi Incognito Cloud is cracked, there is nothing in the encrypted content that would lead back to the originating owner.
 This is why the attack on Ai-Fi facilities involves the most arduous of conditions without any specific targets to aim at.

 To further take advantage of this hallmark feature of account-less services, Ai-Fi.net serves any file storage requests without knowing the people behind them.
 This is a much more strict requirement than any other popular cloud storage services.
 By design, Ai-Fi eliminates even the services itself from being a suspect when compromises are discovered.
 Ai-Fi.net simply is not capable of recognizing any owners behind those files and data stored in its cloud.
 With strong encryption, enforced with crypto key pairs of high entropy, all files in Ai-Fi Incognito Cloud look alike without specific registered accounts to attribute to.

 In order to open a lock, even in possession of the correct key (through stealing or other means), one needs to first locate the target lock, which appears as inconspicuous as any others amongst all those openly displayed on the Love Lock bridge.
-Absent of any metadata, the only option left for attackers is to brute-force through the complete "search space".
+Absent any metadata, the only option left for attackers is to brute-force through the complete "search space".

 As a comparison, Bitcoin blockchain, all Bitcoin addresses may be enumerated by traversing through the Blockchain.
 They are interrelated by various transactions.
-These two pieces background information about the Bitcoin addresses leak a tremendous amount of information about those Bitcoin accounts, which is completely impenetrable in the case of tokens supported through the Ai-Fi Incognito Cloud.
+These two pieces of background information about the Bitcoin addresses leak a tremendous amount of information about those Bitcoin accounts, which is completely impenetrable in the case of Cryptons supported through the Ai-Fi Incognito Cloud.